-Millennials, also known as Generation Y, surpassed baby boomers to become the largest living generation in the U.S. a few years ago, according to population projections from the Census Bureau.
+Millennials, also known as Generation Y, surpassed baby boomers to become the largest living generation in the U.S. several years ago, according to population projections from the Census Bureau.
 They’re on track to account for 50% of the population by 2020 and 75% by 2025.
-In other words, you’ll be seeing a lot of them in the workplace.

 There’s some debate around the exact cutoff points for the tech-savvy generation, with the U.S. Census Bureau setting them between 1982 and 2000, and Pew Research Center recently defining millennials as people born between 1981 and 1996.
-Regardless of when the post-millennial era begins, millennials are still the first generation to come of age in the new millennium.
+Regardless of when the post-millennial era begins, millennials are the first generation to come of age in the new millennium.
 They’re the young people who grew up with information at their fingertips, quickly becoming fluent in all forms of technology and developing expectations rooted in instant gratification.
-Along with being naturals in digital innovations, millennial employees offer several strong suits that shouldn’t be overlooked.
+Along with being naturals in digital innovation, millennial employees offer several other traits and strengths that shouldn’t be overlooked.

-Just as workplaces changed to accommodate the characteristics of Gen Xers, today’s business owners, managers and recruiters can attract, hire and retain top talent by learning what makes millennials tick.
-The most successful workplaces will evolve to incorporate the best of what millennial employees have to offer.
+Just as workplaces changed to accommodate the characteristics of Gen Xers in the past, today’s business owners, managers and recruiters can attract, hire and retain top talent by learning and adjusting their businesses and practices based on what makes millennials tick.
+The most successful workplaces will evolve to incorporate and see values in all that millennial employees have to offer.

 Here’s a look at the characteristics of millennials that are worthy of workplace recognition: